Mental Health in the Workplace

 Particular mental health issues and common mental health problems in the workplace.

-Engaging with the person experiencing mental health problems
+Engaging with the person experiencing mental health problems and signposting to suitable support services.

 The mental health system in Ireland.